-The most common diagnoses in my practice are internal derangement, jaw joint osteoarthritis and recurrent dislocations.
+The most common problems in my practice are internal derangement, osteoarthritis and recurrent dislocations.

 WHERE TO START

 Often your medical practitioner or dentist can guide initial treatment.
 Traditionally, nonsurgical measures have been instituted as a first port of call which may include a custom bite guard/appliance, long acting nonsteroidal anti-inflammatories, tricyclic antidepressants(for pain control)and physiotherapy.
-Often in severe cases of internal derangement, these treatment modalities are used as palliative measures.
+In severe cases of internal derangement, these treatment modalities are used as palliative measures.

 We work closely with an oral medicine specialist – Anita Nolan.
 She is a qualified physician with degrees in both medicine and dentistry.
 She’s an excellent clinician to initiate nonsurgical measures for these disorders.